govau/service-manual/content/content-strategy/understand-content-ecosystem/show-content-ecosystem/venn.md

 title: Venn diagrams
 reverse: false
 stackPosition: top
 imageAlt: Venn diagram showing overlapping circles representing duplicate content in a content ecosystem.
-Each circle represents a content channel that is either a website, email newsletter, YouTube channel, app, intranet, or a Facebook or LinkedIn account.
-caption: This diagram is made up of circles of different sizes representing content channels and the way they overlap, possibly producing duplicate content.
+caption: This Venn diagram is made up of circles of different sizes representing content channels.
+Some of the circles are overlapping, indicating that they might be producing duplicate content.

 level: 3
 display: 3